Camszz/Extracting-Parliaments-Data/README.md

 # How to install this package ?
 All required packages will be installed from the requirements.txt file automatically.

+*Please make sure that you have conda-build installed on your machine (in the base environment is sufficient).*

 First, create a environment with python 3.12.7.
 You can do create one using conda : \
 `conda create -n <env_name> python=3.12.7`